lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 ## Conclusion

 This was pretty fun to write, even thought it can't really be used in real world code I still learned a lot of tricks that can be useful during real development.
-I also find amazing that I was able to write everything on the web, in my web browser, it was really easy and practically pain free.
+I also find it amazing that I was able to write everything on the web, in my web browser, it was really easy and practically pain free.

 Thank you for reading I hope you did enjoy.
 As always comments are welcome and appreciated!